- Bearing clearance classes C2, CN, C3 and C4

 konstruktiv! is our information channel for engineers and technicians: sign up for the newsletter

-Inadequate sealing can allow external environmental conditions to negatively impact running characteristics and thus a bearing’s service life.
-For this reasons, bearings must be protected by seals.
+Inadequate sealing can allow external environmental conditions to negatively impact the ball bearings running characteristics and thus its service life.
+For this reasons, rolling bearings must be protected by seals in the best possible way.

 At the same time, seals also prevent lubricants from leaking.